puppetlabs-toy-chest/puppet-quest-guide/quests/class_parameters.md

     exit

-And check that your configuration changes have taken effect:
+And check that your configuration changes have taken effect.

     curl 'pasture.puppet.vm:4567?string=Hello!'

 ## Review

-In this quest, we introduced **class parameters**, a way to customize a class as it's declared.
+In this quest, we introduced *class parameters*, a way to customize a class as it's declared.
 These parameters let you set up a single interface for you to customize any aspect of the system your Puppet module manages.

-We also revisited the `include` function and covered the **resource-like class declaration**, the syntax for specifying values for a class's parameters as they are declared.
+We also revisited the `include` function and covered the *resource-like class declaration*, the syntax for specifying values for a class's parameters as they are declared.

-In the next quest, we'll introduce **facts**, which can be used to easily introduce data about your agent system into your Puppet code.
+In the next quest, we'll introduce *facts*, which can be used to easily introduce data about your agent system into your Puppet code.